Hardening your server

 -

-Among all the above, the SSH key is the safest way to secure your SSH but it's not impossible to crack.
+Among all the above, the SSH key authentication is the safest way to secure your SSH but it's not impossible to crack.
 Please follow the steps below to enable the SSH key method.

 -